arikbidny/github-copilot-sport-app/README.md

        > You can generate tests by typing /tests participant in GitHub Copilot Chat

 11. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
-   - In GitHub Chat, use @github #web participants to learn how to handle routes in a Next.js 14 application.
+   - In GitHub Copilot Chat, use #websearch participants to learn how to handle routes in a Next.js 14 application.
    - Open /src/app/api/player-info/route.ts file
+   - Open GitHub Copilot Chat, select Copilot Edits Tab, from the drop down menu select Edit mode and select Claude 3.5 Sonnet model,
-   - Open GitHub Copilot Chat and attach the files /src/lib/player-info.ts and /src/app/(dashboard)/player-info/page.tsx as references.
+   - Attach the files /src/lib/player-info.ts and /src/app/(dashboard)/player-info/page.tsx as references.
 You can do this by using the #file participant command or by pressing the attachment button in the chat.
    - Now, create a route based on the player-info file that fetches only the id, name, team, weight, height, and position properties.
 In the same command, ask Copilot to generate a component that displays a list of player information with all these fields,Ensure each player is displayed in a separate card.
       > Use Tailwindcss and shadcn in your prompt to style the output
    - You can test your api route with GET request: http://localhost:3000/api/player-info